microsoft/coyote/docs/concepts/tasks/semaphore.md

 [`Semaphore`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.semaphore)
 and [`SemaphoreSlim`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.semaphoreslim).

-However, you should not use these .NET semaphore types in a Coyote program because, as discussed in the [Testing Requirements](../../tools/tester-requirements.md), synchronization must be done via Coyote APIs.
+However, you should not use these .NET semaphore types in a Coyote program because synchronization must be done via Coyote APIs.

 Using the controlled `Semaphore` type of Coyote allows `coyote test` to fully control the scheduling of asynchronous operations.